THE SUNDERLAND SITE - PAGE 068

 But the data on site about Thomas Lightfoot is at present truly negligible.
 If you have data about Thomas & his yard, do consider providing it to the webmaster, for inclusion here.

 Just a name today.
 The webmaster knows virtually nothing about the shipbuilder.
 If you have data about the yard, do consider providing it to the webmaster, for inclusion here.

 However, I read that 'E. & R. Lumsden' were building ships at Monkwearmouth Shore in 1830.
 And, in a 'Google' snippet, I read that 'J. & E. Lumsden' operated a shipyard from 1865 to 1869, & built 10 wooden vessels.
 They apparently were primarily manufacturers of anchors, which explains a brief reference I also spotted to 'Lumsden, Byers & Co.', ship owners perhaps.

 I include the builder name(s) on this page, in Feb.
-2012, as a result of seeing an eBay listing for a postcard photograph of William Dyer, a 186 ton barquentine, built by 'Lumsden' in 1865 - for Dyer & Co. of Weymouth - vessel now listed below.
-Another barquentine, named Ethiopian, of 322 tons, was built by J. & E. Lumsden in 1867 & was stated to have been wrecked in the 1889/90 edition of Lloyd's Register.
+2012, as a result of seeing an eBay listing for a postcard photograph of William Dyer, a 186 ton brigantine, built by 'Lumsden' in 1865 - for Dyer & Co. of Weymouth - vessel now listed below.
+You can find the names of all 10 vessels by searching for 'Lumsden' on this site page.

 1 William Dyer